HadesXR-Git/iptv-jp-sfw/README.md

+# This is a fork, it may be not up to date.

 # How to watch?
-Copy the raw playlist link [here](https://raw.githubusercontent.com/luongz/iptv-jp/refs/heads/main/jp.m3u) to your player/IPTV client (VLC, PotPlayer, TiviMate, iSTB,...)
+Copy the raw playlist link [here](https://raw.githubusercontent.com/HadesXR-Git/iptv-jp-sfw/refs/heads/main/jp.m3u) to your player/IPTV client (VLC, PotPlayer, TiviMate, iSTB,...)

 # Infomation